relacs/rlx2nix/README.md

 * write RePro Tags to file --> Done
 * Bind tags to traces --> Done
 * add metadata to repro tags --> Done
-* figure out when the stimuli were run and how long they lasted
+* figure out when the stimuli were run and how long they lasted --> Done
-* figure out which properties must be stored as mutables.
+* figure out which properties must be stored as mutables. --> Done
-* write Stimulus MultiTags to file
+* write Stimulus MultiTags to file --> Done
-* bind them to the traces
+* bind them to the traces --> Done
-* add metadata
+* add metadata --> Done
-* add features
+* add features ---> Done
-* rename event and data trace types
+* rename event and data trace types --> Done